 On October 19 2015, the Liberal Party of Canada (the "Party") obtained a majority government in Canada.
 The Party committed to the legalization of recreational cannabis in Canada.
-On April 13 2017, the federal government announced legislation to legalize the production and sale of cannabis, which legislation has now been passed and it has been announced that the legislation will take effect on October 17 2018.
+On April 13 2017, the federal government announced legislation to legalize the production and sale of cannabis, which legislation has now been passed and took effect on October 17 2018.
 The introduction of a recreational model for cannabis production and distribution will have impact on the medical cannabis market.
-The impact of this potential development may be negative for the Corporation and could result in increased levels of competition in its existing medical market and/or the entry of new competitors in the overall cannabis market in which the Corporation operates.
+The impact of this potential development may be negative for the Company and could result in increased levels of competition in its existing medical market and/or the entry of new competitors in the overall cannabis market in which the Company operates.

-There is potential for the Corporation to face intense competition from other companies, some of which have longer operating histories and more financial resources, industry, manufacturing and marketing experience than the Corporation.
+There is potential for the Company to face intense competition from other companies, some of which have longer operating histories and more financial resources, industry, manufacturing and marketing experience than the Company.
 Additionally, there is potential that the industry will undergo consolidation, creating larger companies that may have increased geographic scope and other economies of scale.
-Increased competition by larger and better-financed competitors with geographic and other structural advantages could materially and adversely affect the proposed business, financial condition and results of operations of the Corporation.
+Increased competition by larger and better-financed competitors with geographic and other structural advantages could materially and adversely affect the proposed business, financial condition and results of operations of the Company.

 To date, the government has only issued a limited number of licenses under the ACMPR to produce and sell medical cannabis.
 There are, however, several hundred applicants for licenses.
-The number of licenses granted could have an impact on the operations of the Corporation.
-Because of the early stage of the industry in which the Corporation operates, the Corporation expects to face additional competition from new entrants.
-If the number of users of medical cannabis in Canada increases, the demand for products will increase and the Corporation expects that competition will become more intense, as current and future competitors begin to offer an increasing number of diversified products.
-To remain competitive, the Corporation will require a continued high level of investment in research and development, marketing, sales and client support.
-The Corporation may not have sufficient resources to maintain research and development, marketing, sales and client support efforts on a competitive basis which could materially and adversely affect the business, financial condition and results of the Corporation.
+The number of licenses granted could have an impact on the operations of the Company.
+Because of the early stage of the industry in which the Company operates, the Company expects to face additional competition from new entrants.
+If the number of users of medical cannabis in Canada increases, the demand for products will increase and the Company expects that competition will become more intense, as current and future competitors begin to offer an increasing number of diversified products.
+To remain competitive, the Company will require a continued high level of investment in research and development, marketing, sales and client support.
+The Company may not have sufficient resources to maintain research and development, marketing, sales and client support efforts on a competitive basis which could materially and adversely affect the business, financial condition and results of the Company.